 pollMissedSignalsas the function. - Set the event source to Time-driven.

-- Choose Hour timer and set it to run every 1 hour (or every 6 hours if your volume is low).
+- Choose Hour timer and set it to run every hour, or every 6 hours if your volume is low.

-This ensures no signal is lost, even if a webhook delivery fails.
+This ensures no signal is lost, even when a webhook delivery fails.
 For full details on API endpoint parameters like limit and order, consult the API reference.

 Step 6: Test the Integration

 Trigger a test webhook from your Rodz dashboard.
 Within a few seconds, a new row should appear in your sheet.
-If it does not, check the Apps Script execution log under Executions in the left sidebar.
+If it doesn’t, check the Apps Script execution log under Executions in the left sidebar.

 Organizing Your Google Sheet for Maximum Usefulness

-Once data starts flowing, a flat list of signals quickly becomes hard to scan.
+Once data starts flowing, a flat list of signals gets hard to scan quickly.
 Here are practical ways to organize the sheet.

 Use Conditional Formatting by Signal Type